antra-tess/llmframe/sequence.md

 ## Initial Conditions

 **Current State:**
+- Agent's Inner Space is "personal"
-- Agent is in the "orientation_hub" Space
+- External Space "orientation_hub" is already uplinked to the Inner Space
 - Inner Space contains ContextManager Object
 - Agent has previously exchanged messages with user "Kai"
 - Shell is currently in Engagement Phase